Bonidia/MathFeature/index.md

 ## Update news!!!

-MathFeature - Now available on Web Server - Access on http://mathfeature.icmc.usp.br/ - 2021-09-30
+**MathFeature** - Now available on Web Server - Access on http://mathfeature.icmc.usp.br/ - 2021-09-30

+**Web Server** - To work on your machine or network - Access on https://github.com/Bonidia/MathFeature-WebServer - 2021-11-05

 ## Abstract